samualtnorman/hackmud-environment/README.md

 - [Color Reference](https://hackmud.com/forums/general_discussion/color_reference)

 ## Contributing
-Contributing is apreciated, especially if you have an API to add to the [typings](index.d.ts).
+Contributing is apreciated, especially if you have an API to add to the [type definition](hackmud.d.ts).

 ## Credit
-This project and Hackmud Script Manager, were actually originally forks of [Snazzah](https://github.com/Snazzah)'s [hackmud_env](https://github.com/Snazzah/hackmud_env)
+This project and Hackmud Script Manager, were originally forks of [Snazzah](https://github.com/Snazzah)'s [hackmud_env](https://github.com/Snazzah/hackmud_env)

+## Other Projects
+If you want to see your strings coloured to how they'd appear in game, you should checkout [Hackmud Color](https://marketplace.visualstudio.com/items?itemName=Samual.hackmud-color), my VS Code extension.